CellMigrationLab/labchronicle-jupyterlab-hidecode/README.md

 ### 1.- Show/Hide Code

-Allows you to hide the code in a way where it cannot be accidentally uncollapsed by clicking into the cell.
+Allows you to hide the code so it cannot be accidentally uncollapsed by clicking into the cell.
 You can do this by clicking the notebook toolbar button 'Show/Hide Code' or using the keyboard shortcut `Ctrl+Shift+H` (Windows/Linux) or `Cmd+Shift+H` (Mac).

 > Hidden cells stay locked even if you click into them—only the JupyterLab Hide Code shortcut/button changes their visibility, preventing accidental uncollapse while reading.